Alaqian/Big-Data-Code/Hadoop/README.md

 ```python
 re.sub("[^a-zA-z0-9]", " ", text.lower())
 ```
+#### Hypenated and Apostrophe Words
-However this would mistreat characters with hyphens or apostrophes such as `don't` or `mother-in-law` into `don t` and `mother in law`.
-A more appropriate regex to include these words can be given by the two options below. (source: https://stackoverflow.com/questions/27715581/):
+The regex used would mistreat characters with hyphens or apostrophes such as `Don't` or `Mother-in-law` into `don t` and `mother in law`.
+#### Periods
+The regex used would also mistreat lines with periods in them. for instance, in the line `... this is something I hate.
+Puppie are adorable and ..." it will consider "i hate puppies" as a trigram (😢).
+#### Potential Solution for Hypenated and Apostrophe Words
+A more appropriate regex to include hyphenated and appsotrophe words might be given by the two options below. (source: https://stackoverflow.com/questions/27715581/):
 ```python
 re.findall(r"(?!'.*')\b[\w'-]+\b", line.lower())
 ```